jbohren/conman/README.md

 Internally, the scheme is represented by three graphs:

-1. **Data Flow Graph** (DFG): An exact model of the data flow between the scheme members.
-Each vertex represents an RTT task, and each edge represets a set of data flow connections between two tasks.
+1. **Data Flow Graph** (DFG): An exact directed graph model of the data flow between the scheme members.
+Each vertex represents an RTT task, and each arc represets a set of data flow connections between two tasks.
    This graph may be cyclic.
 2. **Execution Scheduling Graph** (ESG): The DFG with "latched" edges removed.
-   This graph is always acyclic, and is used to compute the execution order of the scheme members.
+   This graph is always acyclic, and is used to compute the execution order of the scheme members via standard topological sort.
 3. **Runtime Conflict Graph** (RCG): An undirected graph of members where adjacent members cannot be run simultaneously due to some resource conflict.